drop-games/eb-docs/docs/Whitepaper/Contents.md

 Path to decentralization (DAO)

-future/ideas -> game modes & social shit (dojos?); single player & campaign; more user created stuff like arenas etc; consoles & mobile;
+future/ideas -> game modes & social shit (dojos?); single player & campaign; more user created stuff like arenas etc; consoles & mobile; necessity to constatly expand the HB Metaverse (more games?)

 **Marketing/Community management** \
 HyperBlade DAO: it's own website (what will it have), discord, reddit, youtube; \